tomtom-international/kotlin-tools/README.md

 TraceDiagnosticContext.put("currentRequest", myRequest)
 ```

-This would add a map with `{currentRequest: myRequest}` to each trace event generated from the same thread
+This would add a map called `traceDiagnosticContext` to the event with value `{"currentRequest": "myRequest"}`
-as this call to `put` was on.
+to each trace event generated from the same thread as this call to `put` was on.

+The map `traceDiagnosticContext` is available for `GenericTraceEventConsumer`s only and it is `null` when
+no threadlocal data was stored, or a non-empty map when data was stored.

 This is particularly useful for adding information that isn't necessarily available at the location where the
 trace event is generated.
 Without this feature, such events would require more parameters, just for the sake